AdobeDocs/experience-platform.en/help/privacy-service/home.md

 Once you have determined your business' privacy needs, and decided which identity values to send to Privacy Service, you can start making privacy requests.
 Use Privacy Service to send privacy requests through either the API or the UI.

-#### Access Requests - File Details {#access-requests}
+#### Access request file details {#access-requests}

-For an access request, there will be a **download URL** provided that contains multiple files, with one file per Adobe application where data was requested.
-Note that the **file format for each application** may differ based on the application's data structure.
+In the response to a successful access request, there is a **download URL** that contains multiple files.
+One file is provided for each Adobe application where data was requested.
+Note that the file format for each application may differ based on the application's data structure.

 #### Delete Requests - No Download URL {#delete-requests}

-For a **delete request**, there will be **no download URL** in the response, as no customer data is being retrieved.
+There is **no download URL** in the response for a **delete request**, as no customer data is being retrieved.

 >[!IMPORTANT]
 >